History of general-purpose CPUs: 1970s: Microprocessor revolution

 Custom CISCs were commonly constructed using bit slice computer logic such as the AMD 2900 chips, with custom microcode.
 A bit slice component is a piece of an arithmetic logic unit (ALU), register file or microsequencer.
 Most bit-slice integrated circuits were 4 bits wide.

 By the early 1970s, the 16-bit PDP-11 minicomputer was developed, arguably the most advanced small computer of its day.
-In the late 1970's, wider-word superminicomputers were introduced, such as the 32-bit VAX.
+In the late 1970s, wider-word superminicomputers were introduced, such as the 32-bit VAX.

 IBM continued to make large, fast computers.
 However, the definition of large and fast now meant more than a megabyte of RAM, clock speeds near one megahertz, and tens of megabytes of disk drives.

 IBM's System 370 was a version of the 360 tweaked to run virtual computing environments.
 The virtual computer was developed to reduce the chances of an unrecoverable software failure.

 The Burroughs large systems (B5000, B6000, B7000) series reached its largest market share.
 It was a stack computer whose OS was programmed in a dialect of Algol.

 All these different developments competed for market share.

 The first single-chip 16-bit microprocessor was introduced in 1975.
 Panafacom, a conglomerate formed by Japanese companies Fujitsu, Fuji Electric, and Matsushita, introduced the MN1610, a commercial 16-bit microprocessor.
 According to Fujitsu, it was "the world's first 16-bit microcomputer on a single chip".

 The Intel 8080 was the basis for the 16-bit Intel 8086, which is a direct ancestor to today's ubiquitous x86 family (including Pentium and Intel Core).
 Every instruction of the 8080 has a direct equivalent in the large x86 instruction set, although the opcode values are different in the latter.